global-asp/asp-source/en/0352_crocodile-and-baboon.md

 deepest part of the river.

 ##
-Crocodile said, “The nyabezi
+Crocodile said, "The nyabezi
 told me that if I am to be healed
-I must eat you, my friend.”
+I must eat you, my friend."

 ##
-Then, Baboon replied, “No, my
+Then, Baboon replied, "No, my
 friend.
 Don't eat me.
 I'm too
 small.
 Wait a minute and I'll call my grandfather.
 He's bigger than me.
-Eat him and you'll be full.”
+Eat him and you'll be full."

 ##
-Then Crocodile said, “Where is this grandfather of yours?”
+Then Crocodile said, "Where is this grandfather of yours?"
-Baboon said, “He's in that tree, over on that island.”
-Crocodile said, “Go get him so that I may eat him.”
+Baboon said, "He's in that tree, over on that island."
+Crocodile said, "Go get him so that I may eat him."

 ##
 Baboon jumped off Crocodile's